queenp/punchclock/README.md

 - [x] Saves tracked time data (to be used with features currently under development)
 - [x] Automatically handle saving of time tracking data from previous session, even if the `Finish` command was not issued manually before exiting from Atom
 - [x] Tracks when Atom is out of focus and collects that data, so that it can be factored in for better reporting
+- [x] Configuration setting to auto enable time tracking on all projects on load (Per-project configuration coming soon!!). **Defaults to FALSE/DISABLED**, enable it in your settings to activate the feature
 - [x] Preliminary & basic Dashboard UI available now (not very useful, but it is a start :smile:)

 ## Commands